 Tesla Model 3 Review: Best & most fun car I've ever driven!
 Model 3 is currently the most affordable Tesla.
 In the US it's the best-selling all-electric car & mid-size premium sedan.

-I've been a huge #Tesla fan for a long time but the moment when my smartphone became my car key, that is when it all started to change for me and I truly realized how far ahead Tesla is, technologically speaking.
+I've been a huge #Tesla fan for a long time but when my smartphone became my car key, that is when it started to change & I truly realized how far ahead Tesla is, technologically speaking.

 The way it works is I can use the Tesla app to manage many different things on my #Model3 from anywhere - see its location, interior temperature, check if it's charging and how long it has left, view the battery range, turn on heat or AC, remotely unlock or lock the doors, open the frunk/trunk, honk the horn and flash the lights.